ERC grantees recruitment and grant portability

 Get in touch

-As first step, if you are an ERC grantee you should get in touch with the ERC support office firstname.lastname@example.org which will take your case into consideration and assess your profile and project in relation to the University teaching and research fields.
+As first step, if you are an ERC grantee you should get in touch with our ERC support office firstname.lastname@example.org and one of the ERC Board members, which will take your case into consideration and assess your profile and project in relation to the University teaching and research fields.

 What we can offer